 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+There are no significant areas of judgement.

 Critical accounting estimates and assumptions